Does Debt Settlement Hurt Your Credit?

-If you are willing to sustain some credit score damage, establishing a debt management plan with a non-profit organization could be a viable option as well, as the credit score ramifications will be far less severe than if you default and try to reach a debt settlement agreement.
+If you are willing to sustain some credit score damage in the short term, establishing a debt management plan with a non-profit organization could be a viable option as well, as the credit score ramifications will be far less severe than if you default and try to reach a debt settlement agreement.
 You should therefore put any thoughts of debt settlement out of your mind.

 At the end of the day, you can only rely on debt settlement as a solution to your financial woes if your credit has already been destroyed.
 If that’s not the case, you should consider other options that might not only minimize the credit score damage that can result from significant debt, but that will also reduce your chances of being sued for amounts owed.